ACUI Expo Terms and Conditions

 - Exhibitors will be held responsible for any damage

-done to the Anaheim Marriott property by the exhibitor or
+done to the JW Marriott Indianapolis property by the exhibitor or

 representatives of the exhibitor.
 No nails, tacks, screws, or other